Mukwe Constituency

 Mukwe is a constituency in the Kavango East region of Namibia.
 The district centre is the settlement of Mukwe.
 It had a population of 27,690 in 2011, up from 27,250 in 2001.
 The constituency contains the major settlements of Bagani, Kangongo and Divundu, and a number of small populated places such as Andara and Diyogha.
 As of 2020 the constituency had 16,678 registered voters.

 There is a bilateral agreement with Angola to allow mutual near-border immigration without travel documents.
-This applies to a maximum distance of 30 km, it is not valid for tourists.
+This applies to a maximum distance of 30 km, and it is not valid for tourists.

 Elections

 General elections

 The day after the 2009 general election, the Electoral Commission of Namibia (ECN) called for a recount of Mukwe's ballots "after several political parties expressed their unhappiness over the counting process".
 There were 19 polling stations in the constituency.
 In the certified results, incumbent President and SWAPO candidate Hifikepunye Pohamba received 6,227 votes of the 8,542 accepted votes.
 The closest candidates to Pohamba were Ignatius Shixwameni of the All People's Party (APP, 661 votes) and Hidipo Hamutenya of the Rally for Democracy and Progress (RDP, 343 votes).